richardcsuwandi/richardcsuwandi.github.io/_posts/2021-09-21-gp-in-action.md

     text-align: left;
   }
 ---
 Gaussian processes (GPs) are a powerful yet often underappreciated model in machine learning.
 As a non-parametric and Bayesian approach, GPs are particularly effective for supervised learning tasks such as regression and classification.
-Compared to other algorithms, GPs offer several practical advantages:
+Compared to other models, GPs offer several practical advantages:
 - They perform well even with small datasets.
 - They provide uncertainty quantification for predictions.